 IAPAM Hands-On Botox Classes:

-Unlike other Botox training programs, the IAPAM’s program is taught by board certified Dermatologists in a clean medical clinic with training stations.
+Unlike other Botox programs, the IAPAM’s program is taught by board certified Dermatologists in a clean medical clinic with training stations.
 As per FDA guidelines, we never inject Botox in a hotel room because: (1) hotel rooms are not considered “clean” environments, and (2) you cannot learn how to become a proper Botox injector if your patient is sitting in a hotel room meeting chair.

 After our dermatologist gives you the botulinum toxin training didactic, we move on to small group hands-on workshops.
 This gives you the opportunity to perform injections on live patients.
 All botulinum toxin product, supplies (ie needles, gloves, charts) and patients will be provided during the Botox class.

-Once completed, not only will you know how to give Botox injections the next day, you will also earn up to 31 AMA Cat 1 CME credits.
+Once you have completed the Botox Certification Course, not only will you know how to give Botox injections the next day, you will also earn up to 31 AMA Cat 1 CME credits.

-At the Symposium, our Board Certified dermatologists will teach you proper techniques and expert injection tips in our medical training facility in proper patient treatment chairs (not hotel chairs, which are too low for proper injection technique).
+At the Symposium, our Board Certified dermatologists will teach you proper techniques and expert injection tips in our medical training facility in proper patient treatment chairs (not hotel chairs, which are too low for proper Botox injection technique).
 As part of our 5-Step Botox Training Protocol™, you will receive facial injection charts for you to use during the hands-on Botox classes.
 You will also have access to our clinical library of Botox treatments, including: treating a gummy smile, hyperhydrosis, and many other in-demand treatment protocols.
 Since patient comfort is important, we will also cover the latest in pain management for Botox injections.

 Included: The “Top 5” Cosmetic Procedures